-In the next set of lines the speaker continues on to name off a couple other elements of the island that are appealing to locals and visitors.
-It is at this point that a reader is able to interpret the some of the failings of this place.
+In the next set of lines, the speaker continues to name off a couple of other elements of the island that are appealing to locals and visitors.
+It is at this point that a reader is able to interpret some of the failings of this place.
 There is another layer to the island, and the people who live on it, which is not as easy to see.

 In the parentheses which follow, the speaker refers to “she.”
 This is most likely a reference to the only other “she” mentioned in the poem, the hotel manager’s wife.
 There is an element of irony in this naming as she absconds from her stated role to start a new life somewhere else.
 This makes clear that even the wife who said at the beginning of the poem that the island was beautiful, eventually saw that it was not all it seemed to be and found a way to escape.

 After this brief aside, the speaker returns to her own life and the time she spent on Stewart Island.

 decided to leave the country.